-The South Pomfret Scoping Study identifies opportunities to improve connectivity throughout the Village and evaluate design alternatives that will improve safety and mobility for non-motorized users while maintaining Village aesthetic.
+The Village of South Pomfret Scoping Study identifies opportunities to improve connectivity throughout the Village of South Pomfret and evaluate design alternatives that will improve safety and mobility for non-motorized users while maintaining Village aesthetic.

 Improvements focus on the intersections of Stage Road, Pomfret Road, and Library Street.
-The study identifies a range of transportation recommendations that focus on safety and mobility for all users along the corridor.
-This study was developed with significant input from the public, representatives from the Town of South Pomfret and local stakeholders.
+The study identifies a range of transportation recommendations that focus on safety and mobility for all users within the study area.
+This study was developed with significant input from the public, representatives from the Town of Pomfret and local stakeholders.